magician03/P2P-Chat/README.md

 <aside class="notice">
 This runs on NodeJS, so make sure that you have it and NPM too.
 </aside>

-This runs on NodeJS, so make your install it and NPM too.
+This runs on NodeJS, so make sure you have it and NPM too.

 Run this commands to install the packages if they aren't working well
 ```